Nekolike/Mappy/README.md

 # Mappy

-Mappy is an ahk (autohotkey) script to manage your maps and/or inventory.
+Mappy is an ahk (autohotkey) script to ease your inventory searches.
 It was made with the intend to only search for maps in your stash but after playing around for a while I noticed it also works as a search tool for (almost) everything.
 (I.e. looking for Bone Helmet or ilvl84 items or Conqueror items etc.)

 ![Image of Mappy](images/Mappy.PNG)